Response to Intervention

 Tier 3: Intensive Interventions

-At this level, students receive intensive interventions that target the students' skill deficits.
+Students receive intensive interventions that target the students' skill deficits.
 These interventions often are considered to be a replacement curriculum rather than a supplementary one.
 Students are closely progress monitored and problem solving is done on a regular basis to determine additions and/or changes needed in the intervention.

 Students who do not achieve the desired level of progress in response to these 3 tiers of targeted interventions over a period of time, may be referred for a comprehensive evaluation and considered for eligibility for special education services under the Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004).
 The data collected during Tiers 1, 2, and 3 are included and used to make eligibility decisions.